WINDY-WINDWARD/LogSeq_notes/pages/OOMD.md

 							  omit classes that can be derived from other classes.
 							-
 					- ##### Prepare a data dictionary
-						-
+						- describe the scope of classes within current problem -
 					- Find associations
 					- Find attributes of objects and links